shubham419/Smart-Attendance-app/README.md

-# Smart-Attendance-app
+# Smart Attendance app
-## New and Efficient way of talking attendance at end of every lecture in college.
+New and Efficient way of talking attendance at end of every lecture in college.
+# Core Objective
+- Deliver the authentic experience to user